 This post contains affiliate links, which means I will earn a commission if you purchase through them, at no extra cost to you.
 As an Amazon associate, I earn from qualifying purchases.

 I picked up a few drawing books that have helped me find my way back, Faces and Features, by Debra Kauffman Yaun and Draw Real People! by Lee Hammond.
 These make drawing very simple and are great, even if you are just a beginner.
+(I encourage you to shop locally, but I realize you might not have that ability.)

 I also bought a new sketchbook, a nice one from the dollar store.
 With acid-free pages!
 Drawing is definitely not an expensive hobby.
 This is a nice one, made by Canson.